Mauritius travel tips: Know before you go

 If you just want to enjoy your vacation without having to deal with booking a flight, a place to stay, or transfer from the airport, then a package deal is a good choice.

 There a are a lot of good offers from major European tour operators.
-We recommend searching via Holidaycheck, as it always compares the prices of the various tour operators so you always get the best price.

 Where to stay in Mauritius: Our tips